Chidoge/RFC913/README.md

 The fifth set of test commands test the LIST and CDIR commands more extensively.
 This includes - invalid list types, listing non-existent directories, and trying to CDIR into non-existing directories.

 ###### Test commands part 6
 The fifth set of test commands test the STOR and RETR commands more extensively.
 This includes retrieving non-existent files, retrieving existing files, and all the different types of STOR.
-Also tests calling SEND/STOP before RETR, and SIZE before STOR
+Also tests calling SEND/STOP before RETR, and SIZE before STOR.